2025 Wimbledon: Tournament schedule and how to watch on ESPN

 One of the oldest and most prestigious events in sports is back.
-The 138th edition of Wimbledon begins Monday, and ESPN's coverage from the All England Lawn Club will include more than 250 hours of live action available across ABC, ESPN, ESPN2, ESPN+, Disney+ and ESPN Deportes.
+The 138th edition of Wimbledon runs June 30 through July 13.
+ESPN's coverage from the All England Lawn Club will include more than 250 hours of live action available across ABC, ESPN, ESPN2, ESPN+, Disney+ and ESPN Deportes.

 Here are key facts about the 2025 event: